Humor at work: Your guide to laughs without the gaffes

 Generalizations are on the opposite end of the absurdity spectrum.
 It’s funny to lump certain things together and make spurious correlations (i.e. “I heard everyone who drinks water ends up dead”), but only if they’re unexpected.

 It is not funny to make generalizations or peddle stereotypes about races of people or sexual orientations.
-These lazy excuses for humor are not only boring, but they are potentially offensive to many people and could get you into trouble.
+These lazy excuses for humor are boring and potentially offensive to many people and could get you into trouble.
 No joke is worth losing your job over.

-Reading the room is a key skill of funny people.
-They know how to match the seriousness of a given group, and they aren’t afraid to keep quiet if the time isn’t right for a joke.
+Reading the room is a crucial skill for funny people.
+They know how to match a given group’s seriousness and aren’t afraid to keep quiet if the time isn’t right for a joke.

 Learn to read the room.
 If people are being silly, joining in adds cohesion to the team.
 If you’re being issued a written warning for making inappropriate jokes, it’s time to shut up.

-Keeping quiet is an important skill to have.
-Some people joke not because they want others to laugh, but because they’re painfully uncomfortable sitting in silence.
+Keeping quiet is an important skill.
+Some people joke not because they want others to laugh but because they’re painfully uncomfortable sitting in silence.
 Jokes can ease tension, but people who can’t stop joking come off as more annoying than funny.

 Have you ever laughed at an inappropriate moment?
 Most of us have.
 Personally, I laugh when I’m in a haunted house.
 Is it because the haunted house is funny?
 No, it’s because laughing helps me cope with the stress of my terrifying surroundings.

 Seeing people laugh doesn’t always indicate having a good time.
-Many people laugh when things get awkward or stressful, and the last thing they want is to keep laughing.
+Many people laugh when things get awkward or stressful; the last thing they want is to keep laughing.

 This is why another aspect of reading the room is learning to sense when things feel awkward.
 If people are looking at you with eyes agape, it’s probably time to abandon whatever you did to cause that expression on their face.